ErlingSigurdson/SegMap595/README.md

 size_t glyph_num = SegMap595.get_glyph_num();
 ```

-Get the character (its ASCII code) that corresponds to a given index in the resulting array of mapped bytes:
+Get a character (its ASCII code) that corresponds to a given index in the resulting array of mapped bytes:
 ```cpp
 char represented_char = SegMap595.get_represented_char(counter);
 ```

-Get the pointer to a string that represents a standard (since GCC 4.3 or C++14) binary number notation
+Get a pointer to a string that represents a standard (since GCC 4.3 or C++14) binary number notation
 for a given byte (`0bXXXXXXXX`):
 ```cpp
 const char *byte_bin_notation = SegMap595.get_byte_bin_notation_as_str(byte_to_shift);
 ```
-This method can be used regardless of whether mapping was performed and whether it was successful.
+This method works as a utility: it can be used regardless of whether mapping was performed and
+whether it was successful.

-Get the pointer to an object's internal buffer that holds the map string you've passed earlier:
+Get a pointer to an object's internal buffer that holds the map string you've passed earlier:
 ```cpp
 const char *map_str_retrieved = SegMap595.get_map_str();
 ```